 Phone +31 (0)88 97 25266

 Damage to our genome occurs continuously in every cell at a massive scale.
-DNA damage leads to mutations that drive carcinogenesis or triggers cell death and senescence causing functional decline and aging.
+Time- and exposure-dependent accumulating DNA damage leads to mutations that can initiate and drive carcinogenesis or -as we discovered- physically hamper transcription, triggering functional decline, cellular senescence and cell death causing aging.
 Our main research focus is the interplay between DNA damage accumulation and repair in cancer (therapy) and (accelerated) aging and neurodegeneration.
-By studying molecular mechanisms up to patients we intend to obtain an integral understanding and derive rational-based effective strategies, including nutritional and pharmacological interventions which promote overall healthy aging and reduce severe long term side effects and improve quality of life in children cured from cancer.
+By studying molecular mechanisms up to patients, we intend to obtain an integral understanding and derive rational-based effective strategies, including nutritional and pharmacological interventions which promote overall healthy aging and reduce severe long-term side effects and improve quality of life in children cured from cancer.

 "I am dedicated to curing children with cancer without loss of quality of life later" Prof. dr. Jan Hoeijmakers - Group leader